scikit-hep/uproot3/README.rst

     # (32.0, 32.0)

-If you want to limit this cache to less than the default **chunkbytes** of 32 kB (?!?), be sure to make the **chunkbytes** smaller, so that it’s able to load at least one chunk!
+If you want to limit this cache to less than the default **chunkbytes** of 1 MB, be sure to make the **chunkbytes** smaller, so that it’s able to load at least one chunk!

 .. code-block:: python3

-    uproot.open("http://scikit-hep.org/uproot/examples/Zmumu.root", limitbytes="16 kB", chunkbytes="4 kB")
+    uproot.open("http://scikit-hep.org/uproot/examples/Zmumu.root", limitbytes="100 kB", chunkbytes="10 kB")
     # <ROOTDirectory b'Zmumu.root' at 0x7f375041f278>

 By default (unless **localsource** is overridden), local files are